CDRH/data_cody/README.md

 ## Technical Information

-See the [Cody posting instructions](https://github.com/CDRH/data_cody/blob/dev/posting_instructions.md).
-For more information, see the [Datura documentation](https://github.com/CDRH/datura) for general updating and posting instructions.
-For information about updating the version of the site that used Cocoon and SOLR, see the [legacy Cody posting instructions](https://github.com/CDRH/data_chesnutt/blob/dev/posting_instructions.md#legacy-posting-and-update-instructions) (at the bottom of the page).
+See the [Datura documentation](https://github.com/CDRH/datura) for general updating and posting instructions.

 ### VRA Files